 EAST for which an update is currently being made, is a tool to quickly summarise and present evidence on options in a clear and consistent format.
 It presents relevant, high-level, information so that an early view can be taken on how options perform and compare.
 Download the tool and guidance via the following links:

 The public sector Equality Duty came into force on 5 April 2011.

-In complying with the Equality Duty, and with the aim of delivering better and more cost-effective policy outcomes, the department must have due regard to equalities issues, consciously thinking about equality as a matter of course before making decisions, when developing policies and services, and in all departmental planning.
+In complying with the Equality Duty, and with the aim of delivering better and more cost-effective policy outcomes, DfT must have due regard to equalities issues, consciously thinking about equality as a matter of course before making decisions, when developing policies and services, and in all departmental planning.
 This includes looking at evidence, engaging with staff, service users and others to understand the effect of our policies and practices on the whole community.